Pyraminx: Methods

 a) Layer by Layer - In this method, a face with all edges permuted is solved, and then the remaining puzzle is solved by a single algorithm from a set of 5.

-b) Algorithmic L4E and Intuitive L4E - L4E or last 4 edges is somewhat similar to Layer by Layer.
+b) Algorithmic L4E and Intuitive L4E - L4E (or Last 4 Edges) is somewhat similar to Layer by Layer.
 The only difference is that only two edges are solved around three centers.
 Both of these methods solve the last four edges in the same step, hence the name.
-The difference is that Intuitive L4E requires a lot of visualization and "intuition" to solve the last four edges while algorithmic L4E uses algorithms.
+The difference is that Intuitive L4E requires a lot of visualization and "intuition" to solve the last four edges while algorithmic L4E uses a set of algorithms.
 Algorithmic L4E is generally used more at higher levels, although there are very fast Intuitive L4E users.
 It is also easy to transition between Intuitive L4E and Algorithmic L4E.